CivMC/Civ/CONTRIBUTING.md

 We are grateful you have decided to contribute to the CivMC repository and become part of the over 14-year history that is Civ.
 There are a few things you should know before making your first contribution.

-We would greatly appreicate if you tested your changes, ideally using the Docker setup in this repository using `docker compose up paper proxy -d`.
+We would greatly appreciate if you tested your changes, ideally using the Docker setup in this repository using `docker compose up paper proxy -d`.
 This will start up a single server on localhost.

 Keep in mind that if you are making any config changes, you should change the default plugin config in the resources